 But what do these statements have in common with marketing asset management, large organizations, and standards and policies?

-When it comes to implementing a MAM platform in any large enterprise (finance, education, healthcare, nonprofits, etc.) the development and adoption of brand standards, policies, and guidelines is the first step to manage and protect what is important to your organization so that you can maintain a strong brand reputation, both inside and outside the company.
+When it comes to implementing a marketing asset management platform in any large enterprise (finance, education, healthcare, nonprofits, etc.) the development and adoption of brand standards, policies, and guidelines is the first step to manage and protect what is important to your organization so that you can maintain a strong brand reputation, both inside and outside the company.

 What standards?
 What policies?
 What guidelines?